fbieberly/ORBCOMM-receiver/README.md

 Should work with either Python 2.X or 3.X

+I use:
-I use [pyrtlsdr] to record the RF signal with an RTLSDR receiver.
+[pyrtlsdr] to record the RF signal with an RTLSDR receiver.
 [NumPy] and [SciPy] are used for signal processing.
 [PyEphem] is used to calculate Az/El and doppler shift of the satellites.
+[Matplotlib] is used for plotting data.

 pip install pyrtlsdr, numpy, scipy, pyephem